charles-uno/resume/resume.md

 % mentored interns
 % admin work.
 200-node , team of 20
 % log access and analysis. diagnosed hardware failures on Cori, 12k nodes, $70M
-% Implemented a Python API for control and testing of the Cray XC cooling system.
-Isolated bugs that, if released, would have cost millions of dollars in waste and damage.
 % Crawled thousands of repos via BitBucket's REST API.
 Validated pipeline changes against live use cases to avoid disrupting product streams
 % Triggered jobs via Jenkins REST API.
 Monitored the queue and throttled job submission to avoid deadlocking the build server
 % Prepared and presented educational materials to onboard dozens of new employees.
-% Deployed a parallel \textbf{Python} harness to run nightly tests against Cray's performance analysis tools.
-Filed detailed bugs against Cray, Gnu, and Intel compilers.
 % Presented tech forum and fielded questions from 100+ coworkers.
 % Automated interfaces with REST APIs for Jenkins, BitBucket, TestRail, and in-house applications.
 % Rolled out a continuous testing solution for Cray's next-generation line of multi-OS s.
 Fielded questions from 100+ developers.